-The Open University often collaborates with the BBC on television programmes, and the Law School is no exception.
-The recent acclaimed series The Prosecutors involved Julian Webb as its legal adviser.
-Similarly, Anne Wesemann was the academic consultant on Paxman in Brussels: Who really rules us? and the series The Detectives involved Hugh McFaul advising on legal issues raised by the programme.
+The Open University collaborates with the BBC on television programmes, and the Law School is no exception.
+BAFTA-nominated series The Detectives: Fighting Organised Crime involved Hugh McFaul advising on legal issues raised by the programme.
+The Prosecutors involved Simon Lavis as its legal adviser.
+Former Head of Law Anne Wesemann was the academic consultant on Paxman in Brussels: Who really rules us?.

 Rhonson Salim is currently collaborating with BIICL on a number of projects which link to his research interests in private international law, commercial restitution and arbitration.

 Paul Catley and Dr. Lisa Claydon have been involved in the EANL since its foundation, working with colleagues from a range of disciplines to identify how legal systems across Europe can best respond to advances in the brain sciences.
 Alumni of the Open University are welcome to attend the EANL’s annual international postgraduate residential school, which brings students from the sciences, philosophy and law together in the beautiful Italian city of Pavia to learn from one another’s disciplines and gain insights into the intersections between law, neuroscience and robotics.

 The Journal of Commonwealth Law and Legal Education is the official journal of the Commonwealth Legal Education Association (CLEA), published once a year in collaboration with The Open University School of Law.
 It is an online, open access, peer-reviewed journal that aims to foster and promote high standards of legal education in the Commonwealth.
 It provides a platform for academics and others involved in law and legal education throughout the Commonwealth to publish their work and share scholarship, innovation and best practice.